accompli/accompli/docs/02-Configuration.md

 }
 ```

-If your task has constructor arguments to configure it's behavior, you're able to configure them next to the class name of the task:
+If your task has constructor arguments to configure it's behavior, you'll be able to configure them next to the class name of the task:

 ``` json
 {